myii/packages-formula/docs/CONTRIBUTING.rst

    ...

-   BREAKING CHANGE: With the removal of all of the `.sls` files under `packages package`, this formula no longer supports the installation of packages.
+   BREAKING CHANGE: With the removal of all of the `.sls` files under `template package`, this formula no longer supports the installation of packages.